-If I have both Microsoft 365 services and model-driven apps in Dynamics 365, how will migration be handled?
+If I have both Microsoft 365 services and customer engagement apps, how will migration be handled?

 The move of each service will be handled separately and customers will be fully supported even if one service has been moved and the other has not.
 Customers will be able to choose their move date and time.
 Microsoft will work with the customer to schedule the move.
 For Microsoft 365, customers will be notified through the message center about the move timeline, but the large number of existing customers means that individual scheduling is not possible.
-For Microsoft 365 scheduling and migration, see New datacenter regions for Office 365.
+For Microsoft 365 scheduling and migration, see Moving core data to new Microsoft 365 datacenter geos.

-Can I move Microsoft 365 and model-driven apps in Dynamics 365 at the same time?
+Can I move Microsoft 365 and customer engagement apps at the same time?

 The move process for each service is handled separately, but the move can be scheduled to coincide with the Microsoft 365 admin center move if requested.

 Will multi-geo environments be available to customers in Japan?